Articles on: Integrations

 Troubleshooting

-• Custom field empty or wrong path in Make: Use Test webhook in SuperSend (Campaign Settings → Integrations → Webhook) or check Webhook delivery logs to see the exact payload we sent.
-Verify your custom field appears in the contact data and note the exact field name you used.
+• Custom field empty or wrong path in Make: In Campaign SettingsIntegrationsWebhook, use Test → next to the event you care about (sample or real contact).
+Open Webhook delivery logs for that integration and use View Payload to see the exact JSON we sent.
+Verify your custom field appears under contact and note the exact field name you used.

 • Webhook not firing: Check that the event (e.g. Reply, Contact Added) is enabled in the Webhook integration.